California whistleblower protection laws prohibit employers from retaliating against workers who come forward to report suspected violations of

 If you work for the California state government, you are covered under a special whistleblower retaliation law that applies only to state public employees.

-California’s public employee whistleblower law, known as the “California Whistleblower Protection Act” and set forth in Government Code 8547 GC et seq., differs from other whistleblower protection laws that cover private-sector employees in several important ways.
+California’s public employee whistleblower law, known as the “California Whistleblower Protection Act” and set forth in Government Code 8547 and later sections, differs from other whistleblower protection laws that cover private-sector employees in several important ways.

 Whistleblower laws that apply to private-sector employees only protect employees who report suspected violations of law.
 But the California Whistleblower Protection Act protects state employees who report any of the following: